What are homestead exemptions?

 There are federal homestead exemptions, as well, that may apply in some bankruptcy cases, in addition to a state-level exemption.
-Your attorney can help you with leveraging the appropriate exemption for your situation.
+A real estate attorney can help you with leveraging the appropriate exemption for your situation.

 There are also property tax homestead exemptions, also known as “homestead tax exemptions,” that can help reduce your tax bill.
 You can think of them as the property tax equivalent of the standard deduction for income taxes: The exemption allows you to shelter an eligible portion of your home’s assessed value from property taxes, just as the standard deduction allows you to shelter a part of your earnings from income tax.

-Forty-six states and the District of Columbia currently have property tax exemptions, according to the Urban-Brookings Tax Policy Center.
 Typically, to leverage this exemption, the home in question must be your primary residence, not a vacation home or investment property.
 There may also be a limit on the value of a home that can qualify for an exemption.

 Say a homeowner in Texas had her primary home assessed at $220,000, and she qualified for a $25,000 homestead exemption.
 Her property taxes for the residence would be calculated as if it were assessed at $195,000, effectively lowering her tax bill.

-An experienced bankruptcy attorney is your best source for up-to-date information on the laws relevant to your situation, and will be able to help you assess whether the exemption will allow you to keep your home if you file for bankruptcy.
-The question of whether your home would be exempt should be one of the first topics you discuss with your attorney before you decide whether or not to proceed.
+An experienced bankruptcy lawyer will be able to help you assess whether the exemption will allow you to keep your home if you file for bankruptcy.
+The question of whether your home would be exempt should be one of the first topics you discuss.

-For specific information about homestead property tax exemptions in your state, start with the website of your state comptroller or tax office, or seek guidance from a professional tax preparer or a real estate attorney.
+For specifics on homestead property tax exemptions in your state, start with the website of your state comptroller or tax office.
+You can also get guidance from a professional tax preparer or a real estate attorney.